Unusual museums in Barcelona

-Museu el Rei de la Mágia is a theatre that includes a shop, a bar, and a museum as well.
-The core of the theatre is magic.
-The magic theatre and shop was founded in 1881.
-The shop provided magic materials and articles and to this day, the theatre still wishes to make a unique scenic space dedicated to magic in Barcelona.
-The museum has a permanent exhibition of magic history that includes books, posters, and old materials for magic tricks.
+Museu el Rei de la Mágia is a theatre that includes a shop, a bar, and a museum.
+The core of the theatre is magic and was founded in 1881.
+The shop back then already provided magic materials and articles and, to this day, the theatre still creates a unique space dedicated to magic in Barcelona.
+It has a permanent exhibition of magic history including books, posters, and old materials for magic tricks.

-It is required to book the visit before you arrive at the museum and the visit is recommended for schools, camps, and cultural groups.
-The guided tour through the museum includes a magic show, a trick for every assistant, and a folder for educators as well.
+It is required to book the visit before you arrive at the museum.
+The guided tour through the museum includes a magic show.

 Address: Carrer de les Jonqueres, 15, 08003 Barcelona

-Opening hours: Tuesday-Thursday, contact the museum to book your visit.
+Opening hours: Tuesday-Thursday 12h-19h30, contact the museum to book your visit.

 Museu Erótic de Barcelona

-Museu Erótic de Barcelona is an erotic museum, which is pretty unusual and is not seen that many other places in the world.
+Museu Erótic de Barcelona is an erotic museum.
 The museum shows a cultural and historical view on eroticism from the beginning of time.
-The museum wishes to share the rich culture of eroticism and transfer this knowledge through entertainment and leisure.
+The creator wishes to share the rich culture of eroticism and transfer this knowledge through entertainment and leisure.
 It stores more than 800 historical pieces and has 14 unique rooms that each has a different theme such as pin-up culture, erotic Picasso, sexual records, and an erotic garden.

 Address: La Rambla, 96 bis, 08002 Barcelona

-The museum opened in 2012 and there is one located in Amsterdam too.
-The Barcelona Hash Marihuana and Hemp Museum are located in Palau Mornau, a breathtaking 15th-century building in the center of the Gothic quarter, close to La Rambla.
-This specific building enriches the cultural heritage of Catalonia and Barcelona in particular.
+The museum opened in 2012 in Barcelona, but one exists in Amsterdam as well.
+The Barcelona Hash, Marihuana and Hemp Museum is located in Palau Mornau.
+You can find this breathtaking 15th-century building in the center of the Gothic quarter, close to La Rambla.

 Address: Carrer Ample 35, Barcelona